wp-plugins/multisite-robotstxt-manager/readme.txt

 = Q) Does this plugin work on Non-Multisite Installs? =

-A) No, your install MUST be Multisite enabled.
+A) No, your install MUST be Multisite/Network enabled.

-= Q) Has the plugin been tested with WordPress MU Domain Mapping Plugin?

-A) Yes, it was built on it.

 = Q) Does this plugin work on Wordpress.COM (free hosted) Websites? =